faisalsnour/ReadmeGenerator/README.md

 - [Tests](#tests)
 - [License](#license)
 - [Questions](#questions)
 ## Description

-no description
+no description here
 ## Installation

-no instruction
+no installation instruction
 ## Usage

-no usage of project, just demo
+not applicable
 ## Contributing

-no guidlines
+no guidelines
 ## Tests

-no instructions
+no test instructions
 ## License

-GPL
+ISC
 ## Questions
 [faisalsnour](https://github.com/faisalsnour)
  For more questions, send me a message at faisalskhalifa@gmail.com